talhrmn/simplifiedWordle/README.md

 ## 🚀 Getting Started

-1. Clone the repository and cd to project:
+1. Clone the repository and cd to client:

 2. Install dependencies ("npm install").